xeroxinteractive/embedded-html-component-template/README.md

 * Wherever possible CSS animations should be used over javascript animations for improved device performance.
 * You do not need to worry about concating or minification of CSS or Javascript, our tooling will do that on the fly.
 However all css and javascript must be compiled for delivery
 * Ideally gulp / grunt processes should be used.
+* Paths to local files should be relative and they will be converted to be Drupal compatible during the `gulp dist` process